-The wellness space will also address equity concerns for female sports by providing a dedicated space for girls and boys volleyball during the spring and fall, and will provide a dedicated space for the wrestling program during the winter season.
-The space will also allow the wrestling mats and practices to be moved from the cafeteria/auxiliary gym.
+The wellness space will also address equity concerns for female sports by providing a dedicated space for girls and boys volleyball during the spring and fall and will provide a dedicated space for the wrestling program during the winter season.
+Space will also allow the wrestling mats and practices to be moved from the cafeteria/auxiliary gym.

 Is it possible to just repair the windows and patch the bricks at our older schools?